ConduitNetwork/docs/infrastructure/storage/storage.rst

 Overview
 --------

-`Infrastructure -> Storage` is for adding and managing Storage Buckets, File Shares, Volumes, Data Stores and Storage Servers for use with other Services in |morpheus|.
+`Infrastructure -> Storage` is for adding and managing Storage Buckets, File Shares, Volumes, Data Stores and Storage Servers for use with other Services in |conduit|.

 Role Requirements
 ^^^^^^^^^^^^^^^^^